 When creating a shared library, bind references to global function symbols to the definition within the shared library, if any.
-This option can also be used with the '--export-dynamic' option, when creating a position independent executable, to bind references to global function symbols to the definition within the executable.
-This option is only meaningful on ELF platforms which support shared libraries and position independent executables.
+This option is only meaningful on ELF platforms which support shared libraries.

---dynamic-list=dynamic-list-file
+--dynamic-list-dynamic-list-file

 Specify the name of a dynamic list file to the linker.
 This is typically used when creating shared libraries to specify a list of global symbols whose references shouldn't be bound to the definition within the shared library, or creating dynamically linked executables to specify a list of symbols which should be added to the symbol table in the executable.
 This option is only meaningful on ELF platforms which support shared libraries.